Shivansh1203/Team-Cl_AI_mate/README.md

 <!-- GETTING STARTED -->
-## How to run the project in 5 simple steps:
+## How to run the project in 5 simple steps

 ### 1. Clone the repository or download the zip file in your machine.